Dr. Erin Foley

 The Fearless Female and the Freedom to be HAPPY

 Are you living a fearless life?
 Are your days filled with STRONG moments that allow you to feel confident, fulfilled and free to be happy?
 Are you embracing the very best of what you have to offer?
 Today, more than ever, young women have the opportunity to create, lead and connect.
 Too often, women are encouraged to focus on looking for happiness and success in all the wrong places.
 In this leadership and motivation keynote, Erin challenges young women to look closely at the cultural beliefs surrounding femininity.
 She explores how these beliefs translate into daily practices and habits that often hold women back.
 Most importantly, Erin provides motivating and practical tips for how to rewrite beliefs and daily practices to serve women’s strengths, build their confidence, and cultivate a real sense of happiness.
 Erin’s unique perspective draws upon her knowledge of the research on happiness and success in combination with her experiences as a gender professor, advisor and student mentor.
 But perhaps most relatable, she brings in examples of her own journey of coming into her strongest self.
 It is through this grounded approach, that Erin inspires young women to become the fearless females they were born to be.
-Learning Outcomes As a result of attending this program, students will learn how to:

 - How to clearly identify common cultural beliefs and practices surrounding femininity that are disempowering for woman.